Prideland-Okoi/kodecamp_djangoORM/README.md

 ## Beginner Python Learners Promtional Task
-1. Craete a Django model for people, address, Doctor, Product and Bio within any of your app. use an apprppriate database relationship and create a relationship for the following models:
+1. Craete a Django model for People, Address, Doctor, Product and Bio within any of your app. use an appropriate database relationship and create a relationship for the following models:
+##
 People - Address
 People - Doctor
 People - Bio